 - Get analytical with productivity: My Analytics is a key functionality highlighted by the iWriter whitepaper for improving personal productivity.
 The application gives users a breakdown of how they spent their previous working week, analyzing time dedicated to meetings and specific apps.
 Using this data, My Analytics offers up tips on how to spend time more effectively in the upcoming week.

 At enterprise level, Workplace Analytics uses the same premise as My Analytics but focuses on the differences between departments - working out which teams have the most internal meetings, which employees spend the most time on apps or which departments are out pitching to the most clients.
 This can give organizations a much clearer idea of employee productivity and identify any processes are slowing down the organization and need to be optimized.

-End users, however, are not always aware of systems that provide security and precisely what secure working means.
-For instance, through behavior and pattern recognition, Office’s AI can detect unsafe activity such as when an employee is sending a spreadsheet of personal information as an email attachment.
-It alerts the user that the attachment poses a risk and suggest a more secure way of getting the data over to the recipient, such as via SharePoint or OneDrive.
-Artificial Intelligence can recognize patterns and intervene.
-In this way, employees are made aware of secure working methods.
+For instance, through behavior and pattern recognition, Office's AI can detect unsafe activity such as when an employee is sending a spreadsheet of personal information as an email attachment.
+It alerts the user that the attachment poses a risk and suggests a more secure way of getting the data over to the recipient, such as via SharePoint or OneDrive.

 Within the next five years, Cortana (Microsoft's voice assistant) will be built into all Office programs to offer support like planning appointments, transcribing meetings, and managing your diary.
 Working with Alexa, Cortana will also be able to balance home and work life, such as switching on your heating as you leave the office, ordering your Deliveroo for dinner and booking an Uber to get home.